Toloka/docs/en/guide/concepts/pool-main.md

     1. **Double-check your project and try out tasks**

-        At this step, check how the task will look from the Tolokers's point of view.
+        At this step, check how the task will look from the Toloker's point of view.

         {% include [toloka-requester-source-step-enabled](../_includes/toloka-requester-source/id-toloka-requester-source/step-enabled.md) %}